Are you trying to drive traffic to your artist website, and keep finding the results from your efforts less than desirable?

 Be consistent with your schedule.
 Decide how many days a week you will be posting and how many times during the day.

-Below are some helpful article to help get you started:
+Below is some helpful article to help get you started:

 Month 9 – Asses your Efforts